Do black holes store negative entropy?: Implications of the modified area law ( )

 where $\bar{X}$ is the complement of system $X$, that is, all the related systems except for system $X$.
 Therefore, if the system $G$ is in either a pure state or an entangled state so as to have negative conditional entropy ($S(G|B^+) \le 0$), the net black hole area increases, in accordance with our equation (\ref{eq:m1}).
-In particular, we have $A_{B}\ge A_{B_1} +A_{B_2}$.
-Since gravitational waves can tell us of the existence of black hole mergers \cite{A16}, it may not be unnatural for the emitted system $G$ to be highly entangled with the positive-energy particles $B^+$ of the black hole $B$.
-Besides, note that the condition $S(G|B^+) \le 0$ is essentially the same as the one necessary for the black hole merger to satisfy the area theorem (\ref{eq:area}), even with Bekenstein equation (\ref{eq:Beken}) (see Appendix~\ref{sec:A1}).
+In particular, if initial black holes $B_1$ and $B_2$ and the final black hole $B'$ are stationary and the integration constant of Eq.~(\ref{eq:m1}) is zero, we have $A_{B}\ge A_{B_1} +A_{B_2}$.
+Since gravitational waves can tell us of the existence of black hole mergers \cite{A16}, it may not be unnatural for the emitted system $G$ to be highly entangled with the positive part $B^+$ of the black hole $B$.
+Besides, note that the condition $S(G|B^+) \le 0$ is essentially the same as the one necessary for the black hole merger to satisfy Hawking's area theorem \cite{H72}, even with the Bekenstein-Hawking equation (\ref{eq:Beken}) (see Appendix~\ref{sec:A1}).

-Finally, we point out an operational meaning of the area $A_B$ of our equation (\ref{eq:m1}), from a view of quantum information theory.
-In quantum information theory, the coherent information is obliged to be associated with entanglement, as opposed to the simple entropy \cite{footnote9}.
+Finally, we point out an operational meaning of the area $A_B$ of our equation (\ref{eq:m1}), from a point of view that arises exclusively in quantum information theory.
+In quantum information theory, the coherent information is obliged to be associated with entanglement, in contrast to the simple entropy.
 Thus, the expression (\ref{eq:m1}) implies that the area of the black hole represents how much entanglement is `stored' in the black hole.
-In fact, with the quantum state merging protocol \cite{HOW05,HOW07}, we can show that the area of the black hole represents the size of a {\it maximally} entangled {\it pure} state which is {\it distillable} from an entangled but, in general, {\it mixed} state between (normal) positive-energy particles $B^+$ inside the black hole and its outside $\bar{B}$ via a process performed by an outside observer without changing the area of the black hole (see Appendix~\ref{sec:A2}).
-This suggests that the black hole works as a good quantum memory, able to preserve entanglement for extremely long time.
-This appears to be consistent with the fact that the Hawking temperature $\beta_{ H}^{-1}$ is extremely low for typical, massive black holes.
+In fact, with the quantum state merging protocol \cite{HOW05,HOW07}, we can show that the area of the black hole represents the size of a maximally entangled state which is distillable from an entangled but, in general, {\it mixed} state between positive part $B^+$ inside the black hole and its outside $\bar{B}$ via a process performed by an outside observer $\bar{B}$ without changing the area of the black hole (see Appendix~\ref{sec:A2}).